 Prevent the narrowing or elimination of the street buffer, as it is critical to the safety of SBLs.
 Maintain a minimum bike lane width of 5' for one-way SBLs and 8' feet for two-way bikeways, to ensure bicyclists can safely pass other bicyclists and micromobility users.

-Figure 41: Separated Bike Lane Various SBL Configurations
+Figure 41: Separated Bike Lane The graphic above shows various SBL configurations.

 Shared Use Paths